techmakers/rotilio.cc/README.md

 - HTTPs Restful Cloud API
 - Automatic application interface configuration
 ```
-Automatic application interface configuration, a technology developed by us for Rotilio, let you define an interface configuration for every device with different firmware using only one generic user interface.
+Automatic application interface configuration, a technology developed by us for Rotilio, lets you define an interface configuration for every device with different firmware using only one generic user interface.
-No need of an app for every application.
+You don't need to develop a different app for for every different project.

 [Digg the code for more](https://github.com/techmakers/rotilio.cc/blob/master/firmware/RotilioSeed.ino)